Ira Gershwin: Success with George

+Later career

-After this temporary retirement, Ira teamed up with accomplished composers such as Jerome Kern (Cover Girl); Kurt Weill (Where Do We Go from Here?; Lady in the Dark); and Harold Arlen (Life Begins at 8:40; A Star Is Born).
-Over the next 14 years, Gershwin continued to write the lyrics for many film scores and a few Broadway shows.
-But the failure of Park Avenue in 1946 (a "smart" show about divorce, co-written with composer Arthur Schwartz) was his farewell to Broadway.
+After this temporary retirement, Ira resumed writing songs for Broadway shows and films, working with a series of accomplished composers.
+In 1941 he worked with Kurt Weill on the unusual but successful musical Lady in the Dark.
+In 1943 he wrote songs with Aaron Copland for the war film The North Star.
+In 1944, among Ira and Jerome Kern's songs for Cover Girl, they wrote "Long Ago (and Far Away)", which yielded Ira more royalties than any other song he ever wrote.
+In 1945 he and Kurt Weill collaborated again, on the film Where Do We Go from Here? and the operetta The Firebrand of Florence, neither of them smashes.
+The failure of Park Avenue in 1946 (a "smart" show about divorce, co-written with composer Arthur Schwartz) was his farewell to Broadway.
 As he wrote at the time, "Am reading a couple of stories for possible musicalization (if there is such a word) but I hope I don't like them as I think I deserve a long rest."

-In 1947, he took 11 songs George had written but never used, provided them with new lyrics, and incorporated them into the Betty Grable film The Shocking Miss Pilgrim.
-He later wrote comic lyrics for Billy Wilder's 1964 movie Kiss Me, Stupid, although most critics believe his final major work was for the 1954 Judy Garland film A Star Is Born.
+Ira wrote songs for the film The Barkleys of Broadway with Harry Warren and for Give a Girl a Break with Burton Lane.
+In 1947, he took eleven compositions George had written but never used and wrote lyrics for them for the Betty Grable film The Shocking Miss Pilgrim.
+He worked with Harold Arlen on two films released in 1954: the Judy Garland film A Star Is Born, considered by most critics to have been his last major work, and The Country Girl.
+Ira later wrote lyrics to more of his brother's unpublished compositions for Billy Wilder's 1964 movie Kiss Me, Stupid.

 American singer, pianist and musical historian Michael Feinstein worked for Gershwin in the lyricist's latter years, helping him with his archive.
 Several lost musical treasures were unearthed during this period, and Feinstein performed some of the material.
 Feinstein's book The Gershwins and Me: A Personal History in Twelve Songs about working for Ira, and George and Ira's music, was published in 2012.